 Nonspendable - Includes amounts that cannot be spent because they are not in spendable form or legally or contractually required to be maintained intact.
-At June 30, 2015, there is no nonspendable fund balance.
+The Academy classifies prepaid expenses, long-tem notes receivable and deposits as nonspendable since they are not expected to be converted to cash within the next year.

 Restricted - Includes amounts that are restricted to specific purposes or constrained either by (a) external impositions by creditors, grantors, contributors, or (b) laws or regulations of other governments or (c) impositions by law through constitutional provisions or enabling legislation.
-At June 30, 2015, there is no restricted fund balance.

-Committed - Includes amounts that can only be used for specific purposes pursuant to constraints imposed by formal action of the government's highest level of decision-making authority.
-Such amounts cannot be used for any other purpose unless the government removes or changes the specified use by taking a subsequent formal action.
-At June 30, 2015, there is no committed fund balance.
+Committed - Includes amounts that can only be used for specific purposes pursuant to constraints imposed by formal action of the Academy's highest level of decision-making authority, the Board of Directors.
+The committed amounts cannot be used for any other purpose unless the Board of Directors removes or changes the specified use by taking a subsequent formal action.

-Assigned - Includes amounts that are constrained by the government's intent to be used for specific purposes, but are not restricted or committed, except for certain stabilization arrangements.
-At June 30, 2015, there is no assigned fund balance.
+Assigned - Includes amounts that are constrained by the Board of Director's intends to use for specific purposes, but are not restricted or committed.
+The Academy classifies existing fund balances to be used in the subsequent year's budget for elimination of a deficit as assigned.